SimonEricAlexius/CI_PP1_HP/README.md

 #### Site Owner
 8. Customers to be able to find when the restaurant is open
 9. Customers to be able to find the location of the restaurant
-10. Customer to be able to know what's on the menu
+10. Customers to be able to know what's on the menu
 11. Customers to be able to contact the restaurant

 ## Design